voytas75/Courses/temp.md

 By combining these simple regex patterns, you can create powerful expressions to match specific text patterns in your PowerShell scripts.
 As you practice and gain confidence, you’ll be able to create more complex regex patterns for diverse use cases.

-In the next lesson, we’ll explore how to use the -match operator in PowerShell to apply these regex patterns for text filtering.
-If you have any questions or need further assistance with creating regex patterns, feel free to ask! 🌟
+In the next lesson, we’ll explore how to use the -match operator in PowerShell to apply these regex patterns for text filtering. 🌟

 #### Lesson 3: Using `-match`